statsd/statsd/README.md

     sets: sets,
     counter_rates: counter_rates,
     timer_data: timer_data,
+    statsd_metrics: statsd_metrics,
     pctThreshold: pctThreshold
 }
   ```

   The counter_rates and timer_data are precalculated statistics to simplify
-  the creation of backends.
+  the creation of backends, the statsd_metrics hash contains metrics generated
+  by statsd itself.
 Each backend module is passed the same set of
   statistics, so a backend module should treat the metrics as immutable
   structures.
 StatsD will reset timers and counters after each
   listener has handled the event.